dhchenx/Catla/README.md

 2) Standard <b>Java environment</b> on the computer should be properly installed.
 3) Hadoop must enable <b>Yarn Log Aggregation</b> by setting value of 'yarn.log-aggregation-enable' to true.https://mapr.com/docs/51/AdministratorGuide/YARNLogAggregation-Enabli_28214137-d3e129.html
 4) Critical information of master host, like <b>username, userpassword, SSH port, etc.</b> must be known because Catala needs the information to run MapReduce jobs.
-5) You must change the configuration of master host's information in the env_* files in the example folder before you try to run any examples here.
+5) You must <b>change the configuration of master host's information</b> in the env_* files in the example folder before you try to run any examples here.
-6) In your master host, please use 'sudo mkdir' command to create a new folder /usr/hadoop_apps in Ubuntu and change the folder's permission to every-one access.
+6) In your master host, please use 'sudo mkdir' command to create a new folder <b>/usr/hadoop_apps</b> in Ubuntu and change the folder's permission to every-one access.

 ## Simple steps
 1) Copy Catla.jar from 'catla-dist' to 'examples' folder, thus, the example folders and Catla.jar are in the same folder.